yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 #### 2.7.7 Building the Application and Creating Artifacts

-Once the above steps are complete, build the application and create the artifacts.
+Once these steps are complete, build the application and create the artifacts.

 ```bash
 mvn clean package